ceciliaagosta/1850965_Labmon/Student_doc.md

 The Game API is the microservice responsible for managing core gameplay mechanics.
 It handles monster encounter generation based on elapsed time and rarity probabilities, oversees capture attempts including item bonuses, and processes the selling or “sharding” of duplicate monsters with corresponding in-game rewards.
 It evaluates collection progress, and grants rewards in real time.
 The service publishes gameplay events to RabbitMQ for asynchronous updates and verifies user identity and permissions via JWT through the Authentication API.

 ### PERSISTANCE EVALUATION
-The  container depends on a database to manage players, monsters, items and encounters information effectively.
+The container depends on a database to manage players, monsters, items and encounters effectively.

 ### EXTERNAL SERVICES CONNECTIONS
-The Game container connects to RabbitMQ for messaging between micro-services.
+The Game container does not connect to external services.

 ### MICROSERVICES: